-A while ago, I posted some pictures of this house in Amsterdam, which I’ve used as model for Johanna’s house in the first book of For Queen And Country (this book is now out, in case you hadn’t heard this yet :P).
+A while ago, I posted some pictures of this house in Amsterdam, which I’ve used as model for Johanna’s house in the first book of the Ghostspeaker Chronicles.
 In book 1, Johanna goes into the store room to eavesdrop on her father in his office with a guest from the royal family.
 You can see the room in that post, including the window that is shared by two rooms.

 Book 2 deals with a different and wild countryside, or it would have been wild in those days.
 When people think the Netherlands, they think windmills, grass, cows and flat country.
 That isn’t actually true for the entire country.
 Even within the small country (size of the Sydney Greater Metropolitan area) there is a remarkable variety in landscapes.
 It’s not all flat either, or grassy, or fertile clay for that matter.

-In book 2 of For Queen And Country, we deal with the not-flat, not-grassy, not-fertile and cow-riddled part of the country.
+In book 2 of The Ghostspeaker Chronicles, we deal with the not-flat, not-grassy, not-fertile and cow-riddled part of the country.
 This area is along the eastern border, bleeding into a large section of northern and western Germany.
 It’s an area of forest, of creeks and rivers, of springs, hills (yes, HILLS) and some features that must have been quite scary for people as recently as even the 19th century.

 The natural vegetation in these areas is forest.
 A solid and thick cover of massive beech trees: